Phantom Breaker: Phantom Breaker: Extra

 In May 2013, 5pb. announced a new updated version of Phantom Breaker titled Phantom Breaker: Extra (ファントムブレイカー:エクストラ) which was released for the PlayStation 3 and Xbox 360 on September 19, 2013.
 It features rebalanced gameplay, new characters, new techniques, a new "Extra" fighting style, new stages, renewed background effects, and an online spectator mode.
-Unlike the first console release, it is region-free.

 Phantom Breaker: Omnia

 In 2020, the company Rocket Panda Games announced that it will publish the updated version of the game called Phantom Breaker: Omnia for PlayStation 4, Xbox One, Nintendo Switch and PC.
 It features all the fighters from Phantom Breaker: Extra in addition to two new characters, a remixed soundtrack, a new fighting style called "Omnia", balance adjustments, and the ability to play though stories of both the original game and Phantom Breaker: Extra.
 This is first time the game will see a release outside of Japan and feature both Japanese and English voice acting.
 The game was released on March 15, 2022.
+An arcade version of Phantom Breaker: Omnia is to be released in 2024 developed by exA-Arcadia.